 Now years later, my journals are the source of most of my blog posts, my heart treasures that I am now sharing with you.
 They are also my source of information from scripture when I need to give another person advice.
-I also find that my own stories (which I have long forgotten) become the comfort that someone else needs, or the material for a retreat that I am planning.
+I also find that my own stories (which I have long forgotten) become the comfort that someone else needs, or the lesson they need to learn, or the material for a retreat that I am planning.

-After reading my bible regularly and praying, journal keeping is the next personal discipline that has most contributed to my own spiritual growth.
+After reading my bible regularly and praying, journal keeping is the next spiritual discipline that has most contributed to my own spiritual growth.